brpthomas/prototypal-inheritance-js/README.md

 ## Prototype Chain
 We're taking a deeper dive to look at the javascript compiler and what is going on under the hood!
 So what's going on:
-* the compiler is looking at the robbStark object to see if there is a sayHello method attached to it but we know that there isn't a setStatus on the robbStark object.
+* the compiler is looking at the robbStark object to see if there is a sayName method attached to it but we know that there isn't a setStatus on the robbStark object.
 * the compiler now moves one level up the prototype chain, the direwolf.
-There, it sees the sayHello method and calls it.
+There, it sees the sayName method and calls it.

 ## Heat Check - Why are prototypes useful?
 ![](https://media.giphy.com/media/l41lVCaNfN7zjhFsc/giphy.gif)